-Veggie Capsules for Urinary Tract Infection (UTI).
+Veggie Capsules for Urinary Tract Infection (UTI) is a simple sugar that Sticks to E-Coli bacteria.
 UTI Slip is also available in a powdered form, that mixes easily with water or juice.
 Click here for

 Serving size: 2 to 3 veggie caps.
 Suggested use for an adult with an infection: Day 1, one serving with 6 oz. water every 2 hours, maximum of seven servings.
 Day 2, one serving with 6 oz. water every 3 hours, maximum of five servings.
 Day 3, one serving with 6 oz. water every 4 hours, maximum of three servings.
 Suggested use for daily maintenance: One serving daily with 6 oz. of water.